ekzhang/graphics-workshop/README.md

 If there's a function you're confused about, you can search online through the Khronos documentation.
 You can also try reading [The Book of Shaders](https://thebookofshaders.com/), which is an excellent technical resource.

+[ShaderToy](https://www.shadertoy.com/) is an online community for creating and sharing shaders through WebGL, and you should feel free to take inspiration from their featured demos.

 <br>

 <sup>